iglesias9627/AppTweak_API/README.md

 ## Overview

-This project consists of two main components:
+This project consists of two main modules:

 1. **REST API (Ruby, Sinatra, MongoDB)**
    - The REST API built using Sinatra and MongoDB provides endpoints for creating/storing locations and